 Outline of Dible core surface (left) and the polynominal fitted to the core edge (right).

 We note that there are several potential sources of error in this method.
 First, we are assuming that each flake is struck from the center of the core, and while this was the intention in the Dibble experiments, there is certainly some error associated with this.
-Second, we are assuming that the flake removal is centered on the center of the core and parallel to the core surface (i.e. that it is not twisted to one side or the other).
+Second, we are assuming that the flake removal is centered on the center of the core and parallel to the lateral sides of the core (i.e. that it is not twisted to one side or the other).
 To the extent that either of these assumptions is invalid, it will impact the angle calculation. [could simulate this to get an idea of the error]

-To verify the angles computed in this way from the Dibble glass data, we also measure this angle directly on a subset of these flakes.
-We use two techniques for this measurement to begin to test how to measure the platform surface interior angle as part of more traditional lithic attribute measures.
+To verify the angles computed in this way from the Dibble glass data, we also measure this angle directlywith digital calipers and a goniometer on a subset of these flakes.
+We use two methods of measuring to begin to test how best to measure the PSIA by hand.
 In the first method, we measure the three sides of the triangle formed by the two platform width points and the point of percussion using digital calipers precise to .01 mm [check this].
 Using standard trigonometric formulas, we then calculate the interior angle of this triangle that corresponds to the platform surface interior angle as described above.
 In the second method, we use a digital goniometer precise to XX degrees [check this] to record this angle.
 The joint of the goniometer is positioned at the point of percussion and the jaws positioned to cross the two platform width points.
 Both of these methods come with possibilities for error.
-Both are impacted by one ability to pinpoint the point of percussion.
-In the Dibble glass flakes, because the core edge is standardized, identifying the the two platform width points is fairly straightforward.
+Both are impacted by one’s ability to pinpoint the point of percussion.
+In the Dibble glass flakes, because the core edge is standardized, identifying the two platform width points is fairly straightforward.
 However, in the goniometer method, taking the measurement to these points while avoiding the curvature of the bulb of percussion is not without some difficulties.

-Second, for the Campagne data, we use the following procedure.
+For the Campagne data, we use the following procedure.
 All of the flakes were scanned using an Artec surface scanner.
 Each of the flake meshes was then landmarked (see Archer et al. 2020 for additional details on the scanning and landmarking).
-For our purposes, three of these landmarks are important: the two points (left and right) where the interior platform intersects the core surface (the platform width) and the point of percussion.
-These three points are homologous with the three points described above for computing the platform surface interior angle.
+For our purposes, three of these landmarks are important: the two points (left and right) where the interior platform intersects the core surface (i.e., the two ends of the platform width) and the point of percussion.
+These three points are analogous with the three points described above for computing the platform surface interior angle.
 This angle, therefore, can be once again computed as the dot product of these two line segments.
 However, there is an important difference in that with the Dibble glass data all computations are with two dimensional line segments and in the Campagne dataset the line segments are in three dimensions.
 In the latter case, the angle is computed in a two dimensional plane that is coincident with both line segments, but we note this difference because it could introduce a certain amount of incomparability in the two datasets.
-Our expectation is that these angles could average larger than the Dibble glass data because, for instance, lifting the point of percussion relative to the two platform points would result in a larger platform surface interior angle.
+Our expectation is that these angles could average larger than the Dibble glass data because, for instance, lifting the point of percussion relative to the two platform points would result in a larger PSIA.